 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Lublin and nearby
+Top Coworking Spaces in Lublin and Nearby

-Recent Reviews in Lublin
+Recent Reviews of Shared Office Space in Lublin

 The city where everyone walks around munching on pies topped with onion and poppy seeds, Lublin is nicknamed the "city of inspiration" - maybe the pies illuminate the brainwaves.
 Founded in the 9th Century when a settlement sprung up around a castle, Lublin has changed hands quite a few times.
 In 1795 it was a part of Austria, then in 1815 Russia took over.
 Lublin has even been the capital of Poland on 2 occasions - in 1918 and 1944 at the end of World War II - but each time it was only for the blink of an eye, as far as history is concerned.